Portland extends housing emergency for three more years

 Portland’s housing and homeless crisis has been exacerbated during the pandemic.
 During the area’s 2019 point-in-time count — a yearly census of sorts — an estimated 4,015 people were experiencing homelessness, with half of them “unsheltered” or sleeping outside.
 Advocates say the numbers have likely significantly increased.

-Mayor Ted Wheeler recently used his own emergency powers to create a new homeless service hub to streamline city efforts.
+Earlier this month, Mayor Ted Wheeler used his own emergency powers to create a new homeless service hub to streamline city efforts.

 Homeless advocates have denounced the mayor’s plans, which include the creation of mass shelters that could house up to 1,000 people saying that’s not a permanent solution.